 Anecdotally I usually find these muscles to be weak in the clients I see for IT band issues.
 These and others.

-If you’ve foam rollered your IT band to destruction and been doing glute exercises for what seems like an eternity, but still can’t run without pain, don’t worry you’re not alone.
+If you’ve foam rolled your IT band to destruction and been doing glute exercises for what seems like an eternity, but still can’t run without pain, don’t worry you’re not alone.

-Book in for a Discovery Session to find out what else might be going on.
+Book a call to find out what else might be going on.